at0mic-l1mbo/dns_python/README.md

 <p align="center"><img src="project_image.png"> </img></p>

-The "Py Recon" project is a tool developed in Python for conducting reconnaissance and exploration of web servers.
+<p>The "Py Recon" project is a tool developed in Python for conducting reconnaissance and exploration of web servers.
 With features for performing DNS lookup, website reconnaissance, and directory bruteforcing, the tool offers a flexible and straightforward way to explore and analyze web targets.
 Leveraging libraries such as Requests and Fake User-Agent, the project provides a robust solution for gathering information about web servers, aiding in vulnerability identification and configuration analysis.
-Additionally, the project encourages contributions from the community for ongoing improvements, ensuring it can be adapted and enhanced for various use cases.
+Additionally, the project encourages contributions from the community for ongoing improvements, ensuring it can be adapted and enhanced for various use cases.</p>

-<p>Some text</p>

 ## 🔑 Features